Massachusetts: 21st century

-Two pressure cooker bombs exploded near the finish line of the Boston Marathon on April 15, 2013, at around 2:49 pm EDT.
+Two pressure cooker bombs exploded near the finish line of the Boston Marathon on April 15, 2013, at around 2:49 pm local time (EDT).
 The explosions killed three people and injured an estimated 264 others.
 The Federal Bureau of Investigation (FBI) later identified the suspects as brothers Dzhokhar Tsarnaev and Tamerlan Tsarnaev.
 The ensuing manhunt ended on April 19 when thousands of law enforcement officers searched a 20-block area of nearby Watertown.
 Dzhokhar later said he was motivated by extremist Islamic beliefs and learned to build explosive devices from Inspire, the online magazine of al-Qaeda in the Arabian Peninsula.

 On November 8, 2016, Massachusetts voted in favor of the Massachusetts Marijuana Legalization Initiative, also known as Question 4.
-It was included in the 2016 United States presidential election ballot in Massachusetts as an indirectly initiated state statute.

 Geography

-Massachusetts is the 7th-smallest state in the United States.
-It is located in the New England region of the Northeastern United States and has an area of 10555 sqmi, 25.7% of which is water.
-Several large bays distinctly shape its coast.
-Boston is the largest city, at the inmost point of Massachusetts Bay, and the mouth of the Charles River.
+Massachusetts is the seventh-smallest state in the United States.
+It is located in the New England region of the Northeastern United States.
+It has an area of 10555 sqmi, 25.7% of which is water.
+Several large bays distinctly shape its coast, giving it the nickname "the Bay State".
+Boston is its largest city.

 Despite its small size, Massachusetts features numerous topographically distinctive regions.
 The large coastal plain of the Atlantic Ocean in the eastern section of the state contains Greater Boston, along with most of the state's population, as well as the distinctive Cape Cod peninsula.
 To the west lies the hilly, rural region of Central Massachusetts, and beyond that, the Connecticut River Valley.
 Along the western border of Western Massachusetts lies the highest elevated part of the state, the Berkshires, forming a portion of the northern terminus of the Appalachian Mountains.

 The U.S. National Park Service administers a number of natural and historical sites in Massachusetts.
 Along with twelve national historic sites, areas, and corridors, the National Park Service also manages the Cape Cod National Seashore and the Boston Harbor Islands National Recreation Area.
 In addition, the Department of Conservation and Recreation maintains a number of parks, trails, and beaches throughout Massachusetts.